Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 The script below (`filtered_plot.py`)  relies on the bindings found in the Brainflow repository.
 You must run the script **inside** that repository's environment or install the Python bindings from that source.

-Run it by saying python filtered_plot.py or python3 filtered_plot.py inside the correct folder
+Run it by saying python filtered_plot.py or on mac OS python3 filtered_plot.py inside the correct folder

 ## **[Note: If you can't connect the computer to the device, read this helpful [troubleshooting guide:](https://github.com/Cerelog-ESP-EEG/Troubleshooting_connection/tree/main )]**